abhisheksn/shopping-cart/README.md

 > NOTE:Follow these [SendGrid setup instructions](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/python/packages/sendgrid.md#setup) to sign up for a SendGrid account, configure your account's email address (i.e. `SENDER_EMAIL`), and obtain an API key (i.e. `SENDGRID_API_KEY`)

+## Setting up Google Sheets

+1. Follow [these](https://github.com/prof-rossetti/intro-to-python/blob/main/notes/python/packages/gspread.md) instructions to setup and obtain your Google API credentials ".json" file
+2. Move a copy of the credentials file into your project repository, typically into the root directory or perhaps a directory called "auth", and note its filepath.
+For the example below, we'll refer to a file called "google-credentials.json" in an "auth" directory (i.e. "auth/google-credentials.json").
+3. Finally, before committing, add the credentials filepath to your repository's ".gitignore" file to ensure it does not get tracked in version control or uploaded to GitHub:
+    ```
+    # this is the .gitignore file
+    # ignore the google api credentials file at the following location:
+    auth/google-credentials.json
+    ```
+4. Use this [example](https://docs.google.com/spreadsheets/d/1s28XMh70eUAWOSSYxnBDs3Jng7olQDwIxxe-d8R-d_I/edit?usp=drive_web&ouid=104152363882296967034) Google Sheet, or create your own.
+Note the document's unique identifier (e.g. 1s28XMh70eUAWOSSYxnBDs3Jng7olQDwIxxe-d8R-d_I) from its URL, and store the identifier in an environment variable called GOOGLE_SHEET_ID.
+5. If you create your own product inventory list in Google Sheet, make sure the sheet has the column headers - id, name, aisle, department, and price.
+Name the sheet something unique like "Products-2021" and store the sheet name in an environment variable called SHEET_NAME.
+Finally, modify the document's sharing settings to grant "edit" privileges to the "client email" address specified in the credentials file.
+    ```
+    #this is the .env file
+    # Google Auth credentials
+    GOOGLE_SHEET_ID= "____________"
+    SHEET_NAME= "______________"
+    ```
+6. Now, in the ["shopping-cart.py"](/shopping-cart.py) file, ensure lines 19 to 38 are uncommented and that lines 11 to 16 and lines 42 to 83 are commented.

 ## Run Python Script

 ```